Why study women, gender, and sexuality studies?

 - English proficiency: Proof of English proficiency for non-native or non-native-like English speakers is required.
 There are two bands of English proficiency, including Admission and Full proficiency.
 For applicants to online programs, Full proficiency is required.

-The Women, Gender, & Sexuality Studies MA program accepts applications for fall admission only.
+The Women, Gender, and Sexuality Studies M.A. program accepts applications for fall admission only.
 All applications and admissions materials must be received by the deadline listed on the department's website to be considered for admission for the following fall semester.

 Application Materials